KarimAbdelnasser/storeFront/README.md

     DB_PASSWORD=database's password

 ##### Start the server
-Run this command to start the server ==> npm run start Run this command to start the testing environment ==> npm run test Run this command to reset the migrate ==> npm run migrationReset
+create the databases first for the dev and test environments in pg admin Run this command to start the server ==> npm run start Run this command to start the testing environment ==> npm run test Run this command to reset the migrate ==> npm run migrationReset